clifford2/mailcatcher/README.md

 - Docker build based on <https://github.com/rordi/docker-mailcatcher>
 - `.msmtprc`: Sample config file for [msmtp](https://marlam.de/msmtp/)
 - `ssmtp.conf`: Sample config file for `ssmtp`

+## License & Disclaimer

+This code is shared under the MIT License.

+The original Dockerfile is © 2016 Dietrich Rordorf <dr@ediqo.com>.

+Modifications, and all other files are © Clifford Weinmann <https://www.cliffordweinmann.com/>.

+This code is provided *AS IS*, without warranty of any kind.
+See [`LICENSES/MIT.txt`](LICENSES/MIT.txt) for the full license text and disclaimer.

+## Security

+This code is updated as often as possible, but support is provided on a best effort basis only.

+Please report any problems or vulnerabilities by opening a [GitHub issue here](https://github.com/clifford2/mailcatcher/issues).